visitani/amazon-bedrock-agentcore-samples/02-use-cases/DB-performance-analyzer/README.md

    - Retrieve the cluster endpoint and port from RDS
    - Create a secret in AWS Secrets Manager with the required format
    - Store the secret name in SSM Parameter Store
-   - Save the configuration to a file
+   - Save non-sensitive configuration to a file (credentials remain secure in AWS services)

    You can also specify an existing secret directly:
    ```bash